Gene data show China bird flu mutated "under the radar"

 They added: "Such diversification is of concern, given that several markers associated with increased risk for public health are already present."

-Flu experts in China and at the World Health Organization say there is no evidence so far that H7N9 is passing easily between people.
+Flu experts in China and at the World Health Organisation say there is no evidence so far that H7N9 is passing easily between people.